akshayrf12345/fa19-516-166/project/report.md

 #### Week of 11/24/19

 Completed Azure boot and frugal benchmark.
-Finalized documentation of code and currently adding pytests for reproducibility.
+Finalized documentation of code.
+Added pytests